VIDA-NYU/reference-data-repository/README.rst

 Getting Started
 ===============

-Install the package using `pip` from the GitHub repository:
+Install the package using `pip`:

 .. code-block:: bash

-    pip install git+git://github.com:VIDA-NYU/reference-data-repository.git
+    pip install refdata

 This repository contains an `example notebook <https://github.com/VIDA-NYU/reference-data-repository/blob/master/docs/examples/Usage%20Example.ipynb>`_ that demonstrates the basic features of the package.